- Home

 - Introduction

-- Exercise - Create a declarative agent
+- Exercise - Scaffold a new declarative agent

-- Exercise - Add conversation starters
+- Exercise - Write instructions and conversation starters

 - Summary